 Strong partners in the Science City – HIU and ZSW

-In the Science City of Ulm, the Helmholtz Institute Ulm Electrochemical Energy Storage (HIU) and the Centre for Solar Energy and Hydrogen Research (ZSW) Baden-Württemberg act as an important link between basic research and practice.
+The Helmholtz Institute Ulm for Electrochemical Energy Storage (HIU) and the Centre for Solar Energy and Hydrogen Research Baden-Württemberg in the Science City are the links between basic research and practical application.